-The Company has developed Student Protector which is an advanced video-based system for recording school bus stop-arm violations.
-The system includes digital recorders, up to 10-megapixel cameras for multi-lane high-speed license plate capture, GPS location, and wireless network compatibility for remote downloading.
-Student Protector utilizes video analytics to automatically identify and record incidents and uses the Company's proprietary cloud-based application to provide automated video analysis and pre-formatted incident reports that can be used by enforcement agencies.
+To address this concern the Company developed Student Protector which is an advanced video-based system for recording school bus stop-arm violations.
+The system includes digital recorders, up to 10-megapixel cameras for multilane high-speed license plate capture, GPS location, and wireless network compatibility for remote downloading.
+Student Protector utilizes AI and video analytics to automatically identify and record incidents and uses the Company's proprietary cloud-based application to provide automated video analysis and pre-formatted incident reports that can be used by enforcement agencies.
+Several states and provinces have recently authorized the use of video and photo evidence for issuing citations as a method to deter this dangerous practice.

-The Company has developed CLARITY an industry-first integrated video and school bus operating platform, which offers a solution to the logistics challenges created by the new era of hybrid schooling.
+The Company has also developed CLARITY an industry-first integrated video and school bus operating platform, which offers a solution to the logistics challenges created by the new era of hybrid schooling.
 CLARITY was developed in partnership with an established technology provider for school bus transportation who has developed software solutions for school bus scheduling and dispatch, school bus driver time and attendance, as well as driver communications.
 Their solutions have been embraced by a global leading transportation provider and under the partnership, Gatekeeper becomes their only video integration partner for the school bus market.
 CLARITY will also interface with Gatekeeper's on-board mobile data collectors and video devices on school buses to integrate additional data elements such as GPS location, passenger counting, and video analysis for social distancing.
 CLARITY provides school districts with the scheduling and on-bus video and data analysis tools they need to efficiently manage the logistics of their school bus operations.

-The Company has developed Mobile WiFi to allow students and authorized users to connect their WiFi-enabled devices to the Internet when the school bus or vehicle is in motion or parked to provide a community Internet access point.
+During 2022, the Company developed Mobile WiFi to allow students and authorized users to connect their WiFi-enabled devices to the Internet when the school bus or vehicle is in motion or parked to provide a community Internet access point.
 The Mobile WiFi access point is mounted in the vehicle and is specially designed to operate in the extreme temperature range found on school buses.
 Mobile WiFi data is routed through the school's firewall and content filters to ensure a safe Internet experience for students.
 A report by Common Sense Media and the Boston Consulting Group shows that in the United States between 15 and 16 million K-12 school age children (approximately 30%) do not have access to adequate internet or devices to sustain effective distance learning at home.
 Of those, around 9 million have neither internet access nor devices.

-High back seats on school buses are becoming increasingly popular for safety reasons and are mandated in some states in the US.
+High back seats on school buses are becoming increasingly popular for safety reasons and are mandated in many states in the US.
 This limits the view angles for traditional video systems, preventing adequate video capture of the passengers.
 Gatekeeper's high-definition wide angle dome cameras are designed to overcome this challenge and offer complete coverage inside the bus.
 Several school districts are therefore upgrading their buses with new digital video recorders as well as interior and exterior cameras.